DTT2411/snow-depot/README.md

 - **JSHint Validator** (https://jshint.com/) was used for testing JavaScript.

 ### Special Thanks
-Special thanks to my mentor Cans and all of the amazing CI tutors for their unwavering support, quick responses, and kind encouragement.
+Special thanks to my mentor Cans for his patience and guidance, and the new Code Institute Discord channels for all of the information and encouragement.